-If you are applying for a U.S. immigration benefit such as a green card or citizenship, and you are over the age of 14, and live in the United States, you will probably need to attend a biometrics appointment at a local Application Support Center (ASC).
-This is required for a variety of immigration applications, including citizenship, green card renewals, adjustments of status, asylum, and more.
+If you are applying for a U.S. immigration benefit such as a green card or citizenship, and you are over the age of 14 and live in the United States, you will probably need to attend a biometrics appointment at a local Application Support Center (ASC).
+This is required for a variety of immigration applications, including naturalized citizenship, green card renewals, adjustments of status, asylum, and more.

-With careful monitoring of the progress of your application and your appointment dates, however, you can take steps to get a new biometrics appointment and quickly get your application back on track.
+With careful monitoring of the progress of your immigration application and your appointment dates, you can take steps to get a new biometrics appointment and quickly get your application back on track.

-If you have received neither a receipt notice nor a biometrics notice in over two months, USCIS may have the wrong address on file.
-Contact USCIS customer service immediately (1-800-375-5283) and see whether it can send the receipt notice and biometrics to the correct address.
+If you have received neither a receipt notice for your application nor a biometrics notice in over three months, USCIS might have the wrong address on file.
+Contact USCIS at 800-375-5283 to see whether it can send the receipt notice and biometrics to the correct address.
 Using USCIS's telephone contact system is a challenge, unfortunately; expect to spend a lot of time interacting with an electronic voice before you can request a call-back from a live person.

-However, if you received your receipt notice and never received a biometrics notice?
+What if you received your USCIS application receipt notice but never received a biometrics notice?
 In that case, it seems clear USCIS has the correct address for you; but perhaps the biometrics notice got lost in the mail.
 Again, you can contact USCIS by phone to request a new appointment date.
-You can also submit an e-request using the case number on your receipt with an online case inquiry.
+Or, you can submit an e-request using the case number on your receipt with an online case inquiry.

-A quicker option is to visit the ASC as a walk-in.
-In some areas, the local ASC will accept walk-in applicants.
-You could go to the office where the applicant had been scheduled, bring a copy of your biometrics notice as well as the documents listed on your notice, and explain to the officer why you missed the initial appointment.
-Often, the officer will be willing to capture someone’s biometrics, even if it is past the original appointment date.
-However, this is not guaranteed, and USCIS is not required to take your biometrics outside of the scheduled appointment time.
+In the past, a quicker option was to visit the ASC as a walk-in.
+The idea was to go to the office where the applicant had been scheduled, bring a copy of the biometrics notice as well as the documents listed on the notice, and explain to the officer why you missed the initial appointment.
+However, this was never guaranteed to work; USCIS is not required to take biometrics outside of the scheduled appointment time.
 And not surprisingly, it has been refusing to do so since the pandemic began.

 If you live outside the United States and need to have your biometrics taken, the process is different.
 If you are applying for naturalization, you do not attend a biometrics appointment.
 Instead, you submit two passport-style photos of yourself and, in some cases, the Form FD-258 fingerprints card with your application.
 Contact your local U.S. consulate or embassy and go to the Ink Fingerprinting Overseas page of the State Department website for more information.